rcrebo/about/README.md

 Welcome to my GitHub.

-I currently use GitHub to save useful links for Data Analytics and Software Development, which you can find in my Dev repositary.
+I keep a record of resources that I find useful for data analytics and software development in my *dev* repositary, pinned below.

-Working with the following stack and honing my skills with each project.
+Currently working with the following tech stack and honing my skills with each project.

 * DAX
 * Powerquery M
 * Power Platform